czbiohub-sf/MIDAS/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MIDAS 2.0
+Welcome to MIDAS2
 ====================================

-Metagenomic Intra-Species Diversity Analysis System 2.0 (MIDAS 2.0) is an integrated pipeline for profiling single nucleotide variants (SNVs) and gene copy number variants (CNVs) in shotgun metagenomic reads.
-MIDAS 2.0 implements the same analyses as the original
+Metagenomic Intra-Species Diversity Analysis System 2 (MIDAS2) is an integrated pipeline for profiling single nucleotide variants (SNVs) and gene copy number variants (CNVs) in shotgun metagenomic reads.
+MIDAS2 implements the same analyses as the original
 `MIDAS <https://github.com/snayfach/MIDAS>`_,
 but re-engineered to addresses the computational challenges presented by increasingly large reference genome databases.

-MIDAS 2.0 was developed by `Chunyu Zhao <chunyu.zhao@czbiohub.org>`_ and Boris Dimitrov in the `Pollard Lab <https://docpollard.org/>`_ at Chan Zuckerberg Biohub.
+MIDAS2 was developed by `Chunyu Zhao <chunyu.zhao@czbiohub.org>`_ and Boris Dimitrov in the `Pollard Lab <https://docpollard.org/>`_ at Chan Zuckerberg Biohub.
-MIDAS 2.0 expands on the original MIDAS developed by `Stephen Nayfach <snayfach@gmail.com>`_.
+MIDAS2 expands on the original MIDAS developed by `Stephen Nayfach <snayfach@gmail.com>`_.